cnoam/iem_teachinglab/databricks/README.md

 Check the workspace: you should see all the users, all the groups, and all the clusters.
 Each cluster has permission ('restart') for the group created.

+## Old Clusters are deleted
+By default, clusters that are not used for 30 days are deleted. see https://kb.databricks.com/en_US/clusters/pin-cluster-configurations-using-the-api

 # The proper way - terraform
 https://learn.microsoft.com/en-us/azure/databricks/security/auth-authz/access-control/cluster-acl#terraform-integration